-- 90 or more credits successfully completed in a Cambridge College bachelor's degree in any field, including all accelerated program prerequisites, with a GPA of 3.5+ based on a full record transcript including courses transferred in. - Written approval of the student's undergraduate program chair and regional center director (if applicable), and School of Education dean.
+- 90 or more credits successfully completed in a Cambridge College bachelor's degree in any field, including all accelerated program prerequisites, with a GPA of 3.5+ based on a full record transcript including courses transferred in. - Written approval of the student's undergraduate program chair and regional center director (if applicable), and School of Arts & Sciences dean.

-- All undergraduate graduation requirements must be satisfied. - Students will be expected to enroll in the graduate program in the term directly following the completion their bachelor's degree. - All admission requirements of the graduate School of Education and the degree/concentration must also be met before matriculation.
+- All undergraduate graduation requirements must be satisfied. - Students will be expected to enroll in the graduate program in the term directly following the completion their bachelor's degree. - All graduate admission requirements of the School of Arts & Sciences must also be met before matriculation.

-Upon matriculating into the master's program, students will be assigned a graduate advisor who will monitor their progress and work with them to complete the master's program (see Interdisciplinary Studies on page 155).
+Upon matriculating into the master's program, students will be assigned a graduate advisor who will monitor their progress and work with them to complete the master's program (see Master of Education in Interdisciplinary Studies on page 84).
 Students will be expected to maintain their strong academic record as they progress through the graduate program.